Will Bankruptcy Stop the Creditor Calls?

 Posted on behalf of Phillips Law Group on Mar 04, 2010 in Local

 People all over Arizona are experiencing financial problems that seemingly offer no way out.
 Stress is mounting, bills are piling up and perhaps worst of all - the phone is ringing off the hook.
 On the other line are creditors whose job is to pursue their debtors in an effort to collect what they owe.
 It doesn't matter that if you had the money, you would pay off your debt - what matters is their efforts will produce at least partial payments from some once in awhile.
-If you have become accustomed to having your heart stop every time your phone rings, you need to enlist the help of an Arizona bankruptcy lawyer.
+If you have become accustomed to having your heart stop every time your phone rings, you need to enlist the help of an Phoenix, AZ bankruptcy lawyer.
 Bankruptcy may be an option for you to get out from under your debt, and below is a brief look at one of the immediate benefits of filing for bankruptcy protection - the end of the creditor calls.

 The Automatic Stay - How an Arizona Bankruptcy Lawyer Can Help You Get There